pskowronek/unitra-fm-radio-arduino/README.md

 The idea was to replace the old electronics with something from 21st century - there were some voices of electronics guys that new modules are much worse etc (no filtering of low gain stations) and I should try to re-tune one more time.
 But, I'm not really into analog electronics, so
-I started the project to revamp the radio with Arduino + TEA5767 module + Nokia 5110 display.
+I started the project to revamp the radio with Arduino + TEA5767 or RDA5807m FM module + Nokia 5110 display.
 And here it is - the revamped Unitra ANIA R-612.

 ## The project